shang1101/NodeSeekBar/README.md

     limitations under the License.
 FeedBack
 -------
-Any question,please send email to me (920621870@qq.com).
+any question,please send email to me (920621870@qq.com).